Some drugs are toxic.

 It’s no accident that the etymological origin of the word toxic stems directly from the Greek toxicon that refers to the “bow” used in poison arrows.
 The difference between a poison, a medicine and a narcotic is only one of dosage.
 Digitalis for example, is a popular cardiac medicine yet in higher doses it remains fatal.
-We all recognise the term intoxication with reference to alcohol but in reality any toxic substance may alter our state.
-Hallucinogens, therefore, must be classed in this way as well.
+We all recognise the term intoxication with reference to alcohol but in reality any toxic substance (like cannabis) may alter our state.

-An entheogen then, is an intoxicant that is used in a religious, shamanic or spiritual context.
+Entheogens however, are non-toxic partly because they have no detrimental effects upon the human body and can pass from our system within minutes.
+They are often used in a religious, shamanic or spiritual context.
 The word entheogen takes its origins from the Greek word entheos, which means ‘full of the god,’ and genesthai, which means ‘to come into being.’
-So an entheogen is psychoactive and causes someone to become inspired to realise God within their own consciousness.

-Entheogens are derived primarily from plant sources and have been used in a variety of religious ceremonies.
-Throughout history, they have been used all over the world by almost every religious culture.
-Entheogens are very different from pleasure drugs, which tend to enhance the lower chakras of procreation and willpower.
+Entheogens are usually derived from plant sources and have been used in a variety of religious ceremonies.
+Throughout history, they have been employed all over the world by almost every religious culture.
+Entheogens are very different from pleasure drugs, which tend to stimulate the lower chakras of procreation and willpower.

-Ancient initiates often used the fly agaric mushroom Amanita muscaria.
-This fungus contains trace amounts of Dimethyltryptamine (DMT) an entheogen that is naturally produced by the brain’s pineal gland.
-In the language of the ancient Sumerians the word manna means both ‘plant’ and ‘pine.’
-The Amanita muscaria mushroom grows almost exclusively beneath pine trees; it cannot live without them and is therefore a symbiont.
+Ancient initiates also used the fly agaric mushroom Amanita muscaria.
+This fungus contains trace amounts of DMT.
+In the language of the ancient Sumerians the word manna means both ‘plant’ and ‘pine’.
+The Amanita muscaria mushroom grows almost exclusively beneath pine trees; it cannot live without them and remains a symbiont.

 Even at the very roots of our Christmas tradition is the secret of the Amanita muscaria mushroom.
 The legend of Santa Claus derives from shamans in the Siberian and Arctic regions who dropped into homes with bags full of magic mushrooms as presents in December.
-Santa wears red and white clothing and his sled is pulled by reindeer (famous for their play when eating these mushrooms).
+Santa wears red and white clothing and his sled is pulled by reindeer (famous for their play after eating this fungus).